16 Range-Extender (EREV) vehicles expected in the U.S. (2026-2029)

 Jose Munoz, President & CEO of Hyundai Motor Company, at the 2025 CEO Investor Day on Sept 18, 2025

-However, South Korean publication Money Today had received information that a range-extender model will follow the EV in 2027, which we now think is programmed for 2028, taking hints from Hyundai’s announcements made at the 2025 CEO Investor Day.
+However, South Korean publication Money Today received information that a range-extender model will follow the EV in 2027, which we now think is programmed for 2028, drawing hints from Hyundai’s announcements made at the 2025 CEO Investor Day.

 Furthermore, to overcome the EV chasm and respond to market conditions, we have begun upgrading this platform (E-GMP) to make it adaptable to future tech like EREVs.